Odo Vivian, 3rd Baron Swansea: Biography

 He served in World War I with the Royal Irish Rifles and the Cameron Highlanders.
-He was Lieutenant Colonel of 6th Battalion, Welch Regiment, Glamorgan Yeomanry, and was made a Companion of the Distinguished Service Order for gallantry during the war.
+He was Lieutenant Colonel of the 6th Battalion, Welch Regiment, Glamorgan Yeomanry, and was made a Companion of the Distinguished Service Order for gallantry during the war.
 He was awarded a Territorial Decoration in 1916.
 A diary by Vivian, kept during his service in the war, and including his account of the 1917 Battle of Ypres, is held by the National Library of Wales.

 He later served as a Justice of the Peace and was Deputy Lieutenant of Glamorgan.
 In 1922 he gained the title of 3rd Baron Swansea on the death of his half brother, Ernest Vivian, 2nd Baron Swansea.

 His uncle Sir Arthur Vivian was a Liberal politician.

 He died at his country seat, Caer Beris at Builth Wells in Breconshire, on 16 November 1934.

 Marriage and children

-He married the Hon.
-Winifred Hamilton, daughter of Ion Hamilton, 1st Baron HolmPatrick, and Lady Victoria Wellesley, on 25 October 1906.
-Their children were: